MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Offline installation

 Follow the [Offline installation](sql-server-linux-setup.md#offline) instructions for steps on installing the packages.
-Find your download site, and then download specific packages using the package list below.
+Download specific packages using the package list below.

 > [!Tip]
 > Several of the package management tools provide commands that can help you determine package dependencies.
 For yum, use `sudo yum deplist [package]`.
 For Ubuntu, use `sudo apt-get install --reinstall --download-only [package name]` followed by `dpkg -I [package name].deb`.